 Pepperdine's facility, 56 Prince's Gate is located in South Kensington, minutes away from the University of London's Imperial College of Science, Medicine, and Technology, the Victoria and Albert Museum, the Museum of Science and Industry, the Museum of Natural History, Royal Albert Hall, and Hyde Park.
 The house is a Victorian Grade II listed building that underwent an extensive remodel in 2008.
 The house includes student dorm rooms, a kitchen, a student center, two classrooms, a library, the visiting faculty apartment, and the program office.

 A light breakfast is provided in the house seven days a week which includes crumpets, bread, cereals, yogurt, juice, milk, jam, Nutella, bagels, cream cheese, tea, and coffee.
 Group dinners are provided at local restaurants on Monday, Tuesday, and Wednesday.
-Students receive money credited on a stored value card for five lunches and two dinners during the week Monday through Friday.
+Students receive money Digitally Disbursed to an account of their choosing for five lunches and two dinners during the week Monday through Friday.
 There is a kitchen available in the house for student use, should students want to prepare their own meals.
 Meals while traveling on weekends will be the responsibility of the student.

 Educational Field Trips

 A weeklong educational field trip (EFT) is included in both the fall and spring semesters of each academic year program.
 Typically, one EFT goes to a destination where the program language is spoken, while the other is to a neighboring country.
 Some locations students in the London program have visited in the past include Egypt, Greece, Turkey, Israel, and Jordan.

 The Listening Summit